China honors virus victims with 3 minutes of reflection - KVIA

 China honors virus victims with 3 minutes of reflection

-WUHAN, China (AP) — With air raid sirens wailing and flags at half-mast, China on Saturday held a three-minute nationwide moment of reflection to honor those who have died in the coronavirus outbreak, especially “martyrs” who fell while fighting what has become a global pandemic.
+WUHAN, China (AP) — With air raid sirens wailing and flags at half-staff, China held a three-minute nationwide moment of reflection on Saturday to honor those who have died in the coronavirus outbreak, especially “martyrs” who fell while fighting what has become a global pandemic.

-Commemorations took place at 10 a.m. in all major cities, but were particularly poignant in Wuhan, the industrial center where the virus was first detected in December.
+Commemorations took place at 10 a.m. in all major cities, but were particularly poignant in Wuhan, the industrial city where the virus was first detected in December.

 Wuhan was placed under complete lockdown on Jan.
 23 in an effort to stem the spread of the virus and has been lauded as a “heroic city” by the nation’s communist leadership for the sacrifices made by its 11 million citizens.

 People have gradually been allowed to travel in and out of Wuhan under strict conditions.
-The quarantine on the city is to be formally lifted on Wednesday.
+The quarantine in the city is to be formally lifted on Wednesday.

+In Beijing, President Xi Jinping led other top officials, all dressed in black suits with white carnations, as they bowed before a flag at half-staff in the leadership compound of Zhongnanhai.

 On Saturday, China reported one new confirmed case in Wuhan and 18 among people arriving from abroad, along with four new deaths, all in Wuhan.
 China now has recorded a total of 81,639 cases and 3,326 deaths, although those figures are generally considered to be understated because of a lack of testing and a reluctance to report the scale of the original outbreak.

-The State Council, China’s Cabinet, ordered that national flags be flown at half-mast around the country and at Chinese embassies and consulates abroad, and the suspension of all public recreational activities.
+The State Council, China’s Cabinet, ordered that national flags be flown at half-staff around the country and at Chinese embassies and consulates abroad, and the suspension of all public recreational activities.

-The horns of automobiles, trains and ships joined in what the official Xinhua News Agency called a “wail in grief” for three minutes.
-China has held such moments of silence in past, often to mark World War II-era atrocities by Japan, but rarely on a national scale.
+The horns of automobiles, trains and ships joined in what China’s official Xinhua News Agency called a “wail in grief” for three minutes.
+China has held such moments of silence in the past, often to mark World War II-era atrocities by Japan, but rarely on a national scale.

-The commemoration also comes two days before the traditional Qingming festival, when Chinese visit the graves of their ancestors.
+The commemoration also comes on the traditional Qingming festival, when Chinese visit the graves of their ancestors.
 Officials have banned such observances this year to avoid large gatherings that might contribute to a feared second wave of infections.

-Note: This story has been corrected to show that Saturday was the day of the Qingming festival.